 Currently, directories for use of force are available below, though additional outcomes are forthcoming.
 If you have any questions, please contact Dr. Michael White (email@example.com), Dr. Janne Gaub (firstname.lastname@example.org), or the BWC TTA Team (email@example.com).

-- Eleven of the 16 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
-All studies are Level 3 or higher.
+- Eleven of the 19 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
+Only two studies are below Level 3.
 This finding highlights the robust methodological rigor of the rapidly growing body of research on BWCs.